Zachary-Harrison/ZURUSU/README.md

 - **Idea 2**: Re-produce these results using the other models that Xiao provided.
 - **Idea 3**: Make more realistic, covert attacks.
 - **Idea 4**: Implement a real-time defense strategy using our model.
-- **Idea 5**: Repeat the experiment, but try to limit the CPU usage during attacks to 1.5x the normal value(s).

 # Citations

-If you liked this repository, please consider checking these ones out, for they made this project possible:
+If you liked this repository, please consider checking these ones out.
+This project would've been impossible without them:
 - [microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main)
 - [usad](https://github.com/manigalati/usad)
     ```